 This is very important, but it is easy to figure out.
 You can easily get a good approximate figure of the flow rate yourself.

 Turning on a spigot near the well won't work, and time the water running into a bucket won't work.
 This is not accurate.
 After all, a hose bib (or spigot) usually restricts the flow rate because the hose bib is usually a smaller diameter than the pipe.

 You can, however, check the flow rate more accurately yourself.
 All you need is a 5 -gallon bucket and a watch or timer on your phone, and time how long it takes for the well to fill up your pressure tank.
 See the simple instructions below.

 Flow rate is defined as simply how many gallons in one minute can be pumped from the well.
 This is determined generally by the size of your well pump.
 It is also affected by the capacity of your well.

-With the standard submersible pump systems, the pump typically turns on when the pressure drops to 30 to 40 PSI, and then turns off when the water pressure in the pipes and pressure tank build up to 50 to 60 PSI.
+With the standard submersible pump systems, the pump typically turns on when the pressure drops to 30 to 40 PSI, then turns off when the water pressure in the pipes and pressure tank builds up to 50 to 60 PSI.

 As the high pressure (Cut-Off) point is reached, water flows into the pressure tank and builds up pressure.
 When the high pressure level is reached the pressure switch turns off the well pump.